UOezkan/Week-5_Chess/protocol_06.03.md

 * Most model performance metrics we’ve seen are aggregated metrics
 * They help determine whether a model has learned well from a dataset or needs improvement
 * Next step: examine results and errors to understand why and how is the model failing or succeeding
+* Validation and Iteration
+* Note: Performance metrics can be deceptive, on highly imbalanced datasets a classifier can reach very high accuracy without any predictive power

 <span style="color:grey">